Southampton-RSG-Training/industry-skills-agile-training/episodes/21-collaboration-workflow.md

 ## Pull Requests and Code Reviews

-FIXME: a pull request is an check (or insurance policy?) against merging bad commits
+FIXME: a pull request is a check (or insurance policy?) against merging bad commits

 ## Submitting a Pull Request